 If you put your calls-to-action at the end of each article, enticing people to follow you on social media if they’d like more of your content, then, primarily, the people who actually read will know how to follow you.
 The people who actually read your articles are the ones who will actually read your book, thus making your following very targeted which dramatically increases your chances of making sales when you finally let the word out to your audience that you’ve established that you’re publishing a book relevant to their interests.

-And check this out, we have so much faith in our own advice…that we’re using it on you…right now.
+And check this out, I have so much faith in my own advice…that I’m using it on you…right now.

-If you’ve liked what you’ve read here, you’re likely an author looking to market their book (or know someone who is); follow us by clicking here for our Facebook page, or here for our Twitter page, if you’d like to read more articles like this over time (like this one: Article Marketing for Stories), educating you on how to effectively take control of your independent writing career.
+If you’ve liked what you’ve read here, you’re likely an author looking to market their book (or know someone who is); follow me by clicking here for my Facebook page, or here for my Twitter page, if you’d like to read more articles like this over time (like this one: Article Marketing for Stories), educating you on how to effectively take control of your independent writing career.

-You see what we did there?
-You were under our control the entire time.
+You see what I did there?
+You were under my control the entire time.

 Don’t hate.
 Learn.
-That’s what we’re here for: to teach you.
+That’s what I’m here for: to teach you.

-Other than that, we recommend that you also read:
+Other than that, I recommend that you also read:

 …read both of them, because they each have principles that affect the other.